MohammadR76/Projects/README.md

 - Removal or imputation of missing values using mean, median, mode, as well as methods such as SimpleImputer and KNN Imputer
 - Encoding of non-numeric features using Label Encoding and One-Hot Encoding
 - Identification of missing or zero values using histograms
-- Normalization of data distributions with consideration of dimensionality increase
+- Normalizing data distributions using feature expansion
 - Detection and removal of outliers
 - Data scaling using various methods, including Standard Scaling and Min–Max Scaling